 Hydraulic hoses are chosen for their durability and flexibility.
-They are durable enough to maintain their integrity in the face of high pressures and vibrations and flexible enough to align with the system’s ports easily.
-Additionally, hydraulic systems are a safer option than electrical systems in explosion-prone environments.
+They must be durable enough to maintain their integrity in the face of high pressures and vibrations and flexible enough to align with the system’s ports easily.
+Additionally, hydraulic systems are often a safer option than electrical systems in explosion-prone environments.

 Hydraulic systems have both rigid and flexible fluid conveying components.
-The rigid tubes are used to transfer hydraulic fluid in confined spaces with little room for movement, while the flexible hose is generally incorporated as connections that allow system components and tools to move freely.
-For example, the use of flexible hydraulic hose in an assembly system allows for tool arm movements with full motion and flexibility compared to rigid tubes.
+The rigid tubes may be are used to transfer hydraulic fluid in confined spaces with little room for movement, while the flexible hose is generally incorporated as connections that allow system components and tools to move freely.
+For example, the use of properly applied flexible hydraulic hose in an assembly system allows for movements with full motion and flexibility compared to rigid tubes.

 Some of the industries that regularly employ hydraulic hoses include:

 - Oil and gas

 Hydraulic hoses find application in a wide range of devices, equipment, and systems, such as:

 - In the agricultural industry: combines, harvesters, tractors, and tillage equipment

 - In the automotive industry: production lines and service

 - In the construction industry: bulldozers, excavators, and mixers

 - In the manufacturing industry: assembly lines, mills, and presses